syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 </tr>
 <tr>
 <td>GridNumericColumn</td>
-<td>To be used when you want to customize your column based on your requirements.</td>
+<td>To be used when you want to display a numeric data.</td>
 </tr>
 <tr>
 <td>GridPickerColumn</td>
-<td>To be used when you want to customize your column based on your requirements.</td>
+<td>To be used when you want to display the IEnumerable data using Picker.</td>
 </tr>
 <tr>
 <td>GridDateTimeColumn</td>
-<td>To be used when you want to customize your column based on your requirements.</td>
+<td>To be used when you want to display the date time value.</td>
 </tr>
 </table>